IftekherAziz/Simple-Data-Pipeline---ETL-with-CSV--Pandas--and-SQLite/README.md

 # Simple Data Pipeline - ETL with CSV, Pandas, and SQLite

-# 🧩 ETL Data Pipeline using Python, Pandas, and SQLite

 ## 📘 Project Overview

 This project was developed as part of the **Information Management and Systems Engineering** master’s course assignment.